When it comes to choosing a credit card, the choice isn’t always easy!

 A balance transfer credit card would suit your credit card needs if you have a debt on a card from another provider and you want to reduce your interest charges for a set period by switching to a new provider with an introductory offer.

-A zero annual fee credit card would be your best bet if you only intend to use your card for occasional spending that you will clear in full at the end of every month.
+A zero annual fee credit card would be an option if you only intend to use your card for occasional spending that you will clear in full at the end of every month.
 In this case, the usually higher interest rates on these cards will not be an issue.

 These card types are also ideally suited for people who happen to pay off their cards in full each month as it effectively gives them a no-cost credit card.